Office of Federal Contract Compliance Programs (OFCCP)

 In carrying out its responsibilities, the OFCCP uses the following enforcement procedures:

-- Offers technical assistance to federal contractors and subcontractors to help them understand the regulatory requirements and review process.
+- Offers compliance assistance to federal contractors and subcontractors to help them understand the regulatory requirements and review process.

 - Conducts compliance evaluations and complaint investigations of federal contractors and subcontractors personnel policies and procedures.